OpenTelemetry and Grafana

 uid: tempo

-This configuration will tell Grafana (opens in a new tab) to use Prometheus (opens in a new tab), Loki (opens in a new tab), and Tempo (opens in a new tab) as data sources.
+This configuration will tell Grafana to use Prometheus, Loki, and Tempo as data sources.

 Step 6: Download the CloudQuery Grafana Dashboard